openhive-network/balance_tracker/docker/README.md

 #### Configuring HAF

-You can configure HAF by editing its [configuration file](haf/config_5M.ini) and by overriding the entrypoint using Compose override files (more on those below).
+You can configure HAF by changing HAF_COMMAND value or overriding the entrypoint using Compose override files (more on those below).

 #### Configuring containers by using override files